Molly has three types of satellite communication, each with its own features and benefits. Let’s get into the details of each of these.

-Like the SPOT tracker, we can query the Iridium network and automatically add tracks to our maps.
-We have not written the software to do this just yet, but we will.
+Like the SPOT tracker, we can query the Iridium network and automatically add track points to our maps.

 Granted, we have more satellite technology than is typical, but each has its own function and benefits.
 Firstly, all three devices use different satellite networks, providing nice technology and network diversity.
-Secondly, each device performs well at one specific function: the Sat Phone for voice, the SPOT Trace for vehicle tracking and the Garmin inReach Mini for messaging.
+Secondly, each device performs well at one specific function: the Sat Phone for voice, the SPOT Trace for vehicle tracking and the Garmin inReach Mini for messaging and portability.

 This diversity results in three concurrent service or monthly subscription charges.
-We have the basic plan for each service, and for all four devices our total bill is less than $100 per month.
 This is a monthly charge we are happy to pay, as it is good insurance, knowing we can get help if we need it.

-Iridium has total global coverage; Inmarsat doesn’t but covers everywhere we want to go.
-The SPOT service has a few limitations, with no coverage in the southern tip of South America, but this is not a big deal, as the Sat Phone and the Garmin inReach devices are for safety and the SPOT is more for fun.
+Iridium has total global coverage; Inmarsat doesn’t the globe, but does covers everywhere we want to go (we are not planning on going to North or South Pole).
+The SPOT service has a few limitations, for example with no coverage in the southern tip of South America, but this is not a big deal, as the Sat Phone and the Garmin inReach devices are for safety and the SPOT is more for fun.

 Amazon provides a cloud based computer and storage platform where we host a small application that keeps track of us.
 Amazon has a free tier and this application is small enough to stay well within this free tier.
 Every 5 minutes the application will talk to the SPOT servers and get the last 50 tracking points sent by the SPOT Trace device.
-The application then cobbles together all of these tracking points and creates an online map laid on top of Google maps.
+The Iridium network also sends tracking points to our Amazon application, whenever it gets one from the inReach devices.
+Our application then cobbles together all of these tracking points and creates an online map laid on top of Google maps.